 Collaborate via Subversion (SVN)

-You can manage versions of your ReqView projects in SVN, a very popular centralized open-source version control system (VCS) adopted by many customers because of its simplicity and robustness.
-Because SVN supports a centralized locking mechanism, it prevents edit conflicts of document files.
-Therefore, it is more suitable than Git, the most popular distributed VCS.
+You can manage your ReqView projects in Subversion (SVN), a very popular centralized open-source Version Control System (VCS) adopted by many customers because of its simplicity and robustness.
+You can use the following simple SVN workflow in ReqView:

-• Check out a ReqView Project Folder from an SVN repository into a local SVN working copy
+• Check out a local SVN working copy from a remote SVN repository

 • Open a ReqView Project Folder from the local SVN working copy

-• Display SVN information about the open project
+• Show SVN information about the open project

-• Edit documents exclusively by locking/unlocking ReqView document files in the SVN repository
+• Edit documents exclusively by locking ReqView document files in the SVN repository

-• Commit project changes from the working copy to the SVN repository
+• Commit your project changes to the SVN repository

 See video tutorial